craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 These bowls are made of the same sandstone as the platforms, plates, and walls of this room.
 At the bottom of the bowl, the [[Draconic]] rune for our understanding of ~"thirty weight".

 ###### Plates
 The plates are set to detect thirty pounds of pressure applied directly downwards.
 Once all four plates are triggered at the same time, the hidden trapdoor to level five opens.
-If any of the pressure is altered in any way, including adding more weight, the secondary trigger occurs, shutting the trap door and activating the gas trap of the **Hidden Holes**.
+If any of the pressure is altered in any way, including adding or removing any weight, the secondary trigger occurs, shutting the trap door and activating the gas trap of the [[#Platforms]].

-###### Platform
+###### Platforms
 Each of the platforms depicts a Kobold giving something into a bowl.
 One shows a kobold willingly giving coins, another willingly giving food, another willingly giving their own blood, and another willingly giving books and scrolls.

 At the bottom of each of the platforms are drilled grates that quickly reveal only darkness.